How did our aboriginal ancestors discover Iron?

 iron weapons

 One of the things that fascinates me about bushcraft and survival is how our ancestors discovered new things for the first time and how they made use of them.
-New tools and materials allowed for new hunting and building methods, new ways to cook and expand their communities and iron is one of the things they came across that changed everything.
+How did our aboriginal ancestors discover iron is one of the questions that marked a new age in humanity.
+Iron tools and materials allowed for new hunting and building methods, new ways to cook and expand their communities and iron is one of the things they came across that changed everything.

 The iron age started around the world between 1200 BC and 600 BC depending on the region and circumstances, for example the iron age in Britain began around the year 800 BC after it’s assumed travelers from the east made their way to the island and shared their technology, with the earliest known use of iron smelting coming from somewhere in the middle east around the year 1200 BC.